-*Some hives will be selected to participate in a formal study conducted by Bee Informed Partnership.
-Tests will be conducted to test for Varroa Mites, Tracheal Mites, Nosema, Foulbrood, including testing for over 6 viruses, test for pesticide build up in collected flower pollen, and pesticide build up in wax comb.
+*Your hives will be selected to participate in a formal study conducted by Bee Informed Partnership.
+Tests will be conducted for Varroa Mites, Tracheal Mites, Nosema, Foulbrood and testing for over 6 viruses.
+You will receive a copy of the report.

 Around mid November a final inspection will be made to record the pre winter condition of each hive.